7anooch/coverpalette/USAGE.md

 palettes.
 Add ``--pdf`` to generate a PDF that displays every palette with a horizontal color bar.
 The PDF is stored under ``~/.covers2colors/palettes/palettes.pdf``.
+Palettes created before numeric ids were introduced will automatically be numbered the next time they are listed or loaded.

 To remove a saved palette use: